Warkanlock/warkanlock.github.io/about.md

     <span class="proj-section-num">01</span>
     <h2>Work</h2>
   </div>
-  <p>Currently a Staff Software Engineer at <a href="https://dualentry.com">DualEntry</a>, building financial infrastructure.
+  <p>Currently the Head of Engineering at <a href="https://dualentry.com">DualEntry</a>, building financial infrastructure.
 Most of what I've built professionally can't be published due to <a href="https://en.wikipedia.org/wiki/Non-disclosure_agreement">NDA</a> restrictions.
 I previously worked at <a href="https://www.pwc.com">PwC</a> AI Labs, and before that helped build <a href="https://datia.app">Datia</a> from scratch with an amazing team.</p>
 </section>

 <section class="about-section">